Phonics and Early Reading

 At Pawlett we combine high quality daily phonics teaching with an exposure to a range of quality texts and the promotion of reading for pleasure.

-We follow the Read, Write Inc (RWI) programme to teach phonics.
-Phonics is taught daily in Heron Class (Reception and Year 1) and lessons follow the same structure:
+We follow Read, Write Inc (RWI) as our synthetic phonics program (SPP) to teach phonics.
+Phonics is taught daily in Heron Class (Phase 1) and lessons follow the same structure:

 - Revisit the phonemes (sounds) already learn

 - Apply the new phonemes by reading and writing words

 Fred the Frog puppet plays an important role in our Read Write Inc. lessons.
 Fred is only able to speak in sounds, not whole words.
 We call this Fred Talk.

 For example, Fred would say m – a – t we would say mat.
 Fred talk helps children read unfamiliar words by pronouncing each sound in the word one at a time.
 Children can start blending sounds into words as soon as they know a small group of letters well.
 During lessons children are taught to hear sounds and blend them together in sequence to make a word.
 We start with blending oral sounds, then progress to reading the letters and blending them together to read the word.